Starshipping/PyLlamaRec/dataloader/templates/README.md

 - `prompt_input`: The template to use when input is not None.
 Uses `{instruction}` and `{input}` placeholders.
 - `prompt_no_input`: The template to use when input is None.
 Uses `{instruction}` placeholders.
-- `description`: A short description of the template, with possible
+- `description`: A short description of the template, with possible use cases.
+- `response_split`: The text to use as separator when cutting real response from